2018–19 Winthrop Eagles men's basketball team

 The 2018–19 Winthrop Eagles men's basketball team represented Winthrop University during the 2018–19 NCAA Division I men's basketball season.
 The Eagles, led by seventh-year head coach Pat Kelsey, played their home games at the Winthrop Coliseum in Rock Hill, South Carolina as members of the Big South Conference.
+They lost in the quarterfinals of the Big South tournament to Charleston Southern.

 Previous season

 The Eagles finished the 2017–18 season 19–12, 12–6 in Big South play to finish in a tie for second place.
 They defeated Gardner–Webb in the quarterfinals of the Big South tournament before losing in the semifinals to Radford.